+- •

-- the currency in which the financial asset is denominated, and the period for which the interest rate is set; - contingent events that would change the amount and timing of cash flows; - leverage features; - prepayment and extension terms; and - terms that limit the Group's claim to cash flows from specified assets (e.g. non-recourse asset arrangements).
+- contingent events that would change the amount and timing of cash flows; •

+- leverage features;

+- prepayment and extension terms; and

+- arrangements).

 Where the contractual terms introduce exposure to risk or volatility that are inconsistent with a basic lending arrangement, the related financial asset is classified and measured at FVTPL.